AkinNetwork/FigSass/README.md

 `python test_script.py`

 This will run the MainProcessor's main function, which processes the JSON files in the specified directory (fig), validates them, processes them, and exports the results.

+### Running FigSass as CLI

+You can now run the script from the command line and provide the directory and output path:

+`python figsass.py fig --output custom_output/scss/`

+This will:

+1. Use the fig directory for input files.
+2. Export the SCSS files to custom_output/scss/.